zpainter/iassist/content/about/regional-report-2000-2001-united-states.md

 information from international members, but for what purpose was lost on this note taker - could it have been to identify international issues or gage the response of international members to the USA issues?
-Judith liked the idea of having an informal bibliography of US member\'s publications (see USA report above) and requested that when positions (jobs) are posted to the IASSIST List, the institution report back to us when it is filled and by whom.
+Judith liked the idea of having an informal bibliography of US member's publications (see USA report above) and requested that when positions (jobs) are posted to the IASSIST List, the institution report back to us when it is filled and by whom.
 Jocelyn noted that it is important that